 Restaurants are a tried and true approach for proposals.
 To make it extra special, book a small function room at a favourite restaurant, or go a bit earlier in the day for a private setting.
 You could even tell the restaurant ahead of time and they will probably pull out some extra stops to help you make the moment unforgettable.

-6. South Downs
+7. South Downs Proposal

-7. Devil’s Dyke
+8. Propose at Devil’s Dyke

-8. Block Bar for drinks
+10. Block Bar for drinks

 Block Bar is fantastic if you’re looking for a casual, yet trendy atmosphere for late afternoon drinks.
 The few times I’ve been during the day, it has been really quiet.
 The garden in the back is perfect for a proposal, as there is a wall that says “All I ever wanted was everything”.
 Queue the perfect lead into a proposal!

-9. Beach Huts in Lancing
+11. Proposal at Beach Huts in Lancing

 The beach huts are a popular choice for those visiting Brighton, but I’d recommend heading to Lancing instead for a proposal.
 They put the beach huts in Brighton and Hove to shame, in my humble opinion.
 They are really big, gorgeous and colourful.
-The walk along these is way less crowded as well.
+The walk along these is less crowded as well.
 You’d park right next to The Perch, which is a favourite of mine for a drink and piece of cake to celebrate (and I must add, their Ultimate Hot Chocolate is simply out of this world!).

-10. Hove Park
+12. Hove Park Proposal

 If you want to propose in a park in Brighton, I recommend Hove Park.
 It is right by BASVIK college and has lovely gardens and an open air theatre.
 The park has some great views of the city and is a bit less crowded than other options.

-11. Preston Park
+13. Preston Park Proposal

-13. Brighton Pier
+15. Brighton Pier Proposal

 What’s more iconic than the Brighton Pavillon?
 The pier of course!
 Brighton has an amazing pier.
 You can enjoy some delightful treats, sunbath on some chairs or scream your heart out on the rides before taking the plunge and proposing!

-14. Brighton seafront and promenade
+16. Propose at Brighton seafront and promenade

 Long walks on the beach are the stuff of romance, so why not propose and ask the big question on Brighton’s seafront?
 Brighton has a really cool promenade with lots of great places to grab a bite to eat and watch the sunset.

 Want to make the moment truly memorable?
 Book me as your surprise proposal photographer in Brighton.
 And if you and your other half later go on to book me as your wedding photographer, you’ll be eligible for a discount on your wedding collection.